gamell/resume/README.md

 # HTML to PDF resume Gulp workflow

-I use this gulp flow to generate a **PDF file** containing my resume designed and edited using the `html` and `less` files in the `src/` folder.
+I use this gulp flow to generate my resume in PDF and HTML format from the same source files, mostly in markdown and also a tiny bit of pug templating.

+This flow will generate a `private` and a `public` resume, where the public version contains crawler-sensitive data like my email and phone number spelled out to try to avoid crawlers and spam.

+The output HTML files are self-contained as they have all the needed styles and fonts inline.

-## Install
+## Setup

-`npm install -g gulp`

 `npm install`

 ## Run

-- `gulp serve`: Will start a local server with a preview of the resume.
+- `npx gulp serve`: Will start a local server with a preview of the resume.
 The files will be served form `public/`.
 Useful to preview your changes in real time.
 Keep in mind the PDF rendering will also use the `print.less` file.
-- `gulp pdf`:  Will run `gulp build:inline` and create the PDF file in the same directory
+- `npx gulp pdf`:  Will run `gulp build:inline` and create the PDF file in the same directory
-- `gulp build`: Will generate all the files needed to upload your resume to a web server, under the `public/`
+- `npx gulp build`: Will generate all the files needed to upload your resume to a web server, under the `dist/`
-- `gulp build:inline`: Will generate the HTML, embed the needed CSS, output it to `dist/`

 Check `gulpfile.js` for additional commands.